AdobeDocs/experience-manager-learn.pt-BR/help/forms/ic-print-channel-tutorial/create-data-source.md

 ---
-title: Criação da configuração de fonte de dados no AEM Forms
+title: Criação da configuração da fonte de dados no AEM Forms
 seo-title: Creating DataSource Configuration in AEM Forms
-description: Esta é a parte 2 do tutorial de várias etapas para criar seu primeiro documento de comunicações interativas.
-Nesta parte, criaremos uma fonte de dados com resT.
-O vídeo a seguir apresenta as etapas para criar a fonte de dados.
+description: Esta é a parte 2 do tutorial em várias etapas para a criação do seu primeiro documento de comunicações interativas.
+Nesta parte, criaremos uma fonte de dados com suporte REST.
+O vídeo a seguir mostra as etapas para criar a fonte de dados.
 seo-description: This is part 2 of multistep tutorial for creating your first interactive communications document.
 In this part, we will create a REST backed data source.
 The following video walks thru the steps to create the data source.
 uuid: b9d5c220-3e86-4e7d-8ea0-a7f604dde925
 feature: Interactive Communication